khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-fundamentals.md

 Note that in implementation the variables use rem values ([relative units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#relative_length_units)) instead of pixels ([absolute units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units#absolute_length_units)), so that text respects browser settings for size and scale.

-### Contextual adjustments

-By default, heading levels are mapped to the dynamic scale.
-However, in some cases, visual hierarchy can be established aside from [semantics](#semantics).
-For example:

-- In an [alert](/components/alert), its container already has sectioning affordances like color, spacing, and iconography.
-Because of this, a level 2 heading in the alert doesn't need the same emphasis as a level 2 heading for a content section elsewhere on the page.
-- Similarly, in a [card](/components/card), the properties of the card itself indicate a section.
-Because of this, a level 3 heading may not require the same sectioning effect as a level 3 heading in body content.

-When in doubt, use the scale by default, consider the full page context, and reference existing patterns.

-<todo>Provide more guidelines and examples of scale overrides.</todo>

-<todo>Add UI kit links after [#1527](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/issues/1527) has been completed.</todo>

 ## Font weight

 GitLab uses contrasting font weights to support visual hierarchy within the application.
 Generally, three weights are used by default: **400**, **600**, and **700**.